cDanowski/javaPS/documentation/algorithm_definition/algorithm_definition.markdown

 -	String **defaultValue**: a default value that is used when the input is not specified within an *Execute* request
 -	String[] **allowedValues**: an array of concrete allowed values for the input;
 -	String **uom**: specification of the *unit of measure*
--	Class **binding**: reference to a *binding* class that implements/extends *LiteralType.class* and thus is able to parse the input from an *Execute* request correctly; basically this *binding* component acts as a wrapper for the input
+-	Class **binding**: reference to a *binding* class that implements/extends *LiteralType.class* and thus is able to parse the input from an *Execute* request correctly; basically this *binding* component acts as a wrapper for the input; more information about *binding* is provided in section [The Role of the Binding Implementations](#the-role-of-the-binding-implementations)

 #### Setter Annotation **@ComplexInput**